-This was our first experience with Taiwanese cuisine, and one of the best ways to get to know a culture is through its comfort food.
-We just had to be introduced to Taiwanese Meat Sauce.
-This dish is a braised ground beef coated in a well spiced and slightly earthy sauce and served with a marinated egg.
+One of the best ways to get to know a culture is through its comfort food.
+Since this was our first experience with Taiwanese cuisine we just had to try one of the classics: Taiwanese Meat Sauce.
+Braised ground beef is coated in a well-spiced and slightly earthy sauce, then served with a marinated egg.
+It was amazing!
 We hope to find a similar recipe so we can enjoy this at home some day.

 6900 No 3 Rd.